 We’re always trying out new playdough play ideas.
 In fact, playdough is one of our go-to materials and activities for everyday creative play.
 We keep a kitchen drawer stocked with playdough, playdough tools, and playdough “decorations” (toothpicks, beads, googly eyes, feathers).
 It’s easily accessible and frequently brought out, either by the kids when they want to make playdough cakes to sell in their living room store or by me when I see that they might need a diversion or easy activity.

 Here’s a video showing some of my favorite Playdough Play Ideas in action!
-And keep scrolling for some of the recent playdough play ideas from our kitchen table.
+And keep scrolling for some of our favorite playdough play ideas.

 How about you?
 What are your kids favorite playdough play ideas?